 Just a couple of blocks from the Kirklin Clinic in downtown Birmingham, Alabama, is The Fish Market Restaurant.
 The Fish Market Restaurant was started by George Sarris and his been serving hungry folks in Birmingham for over 35 years.
+It’s where fish, Greek food, and Southern hospitality converge.

 Stepping through the beautiful wooden double doors, diners are invited into the warm interior which is decorated with a nod to both Greece and the fishing industry.